Semi-global Kuranishi charts and the definition of contact homology: Introduction

-\s\n {\em Acknowledgements.} We thank Francis Bonahon, Tobias Ekholm, Michael Hutchings, Eleny Ionel, Gang Liu, and Kaoru Ono for very helpful discussions.
-We also thank Tobias Ekholm and John Pardon for pointing out some errors.
+{\em Acknowledgements.} We thank Francis Bonahon, Tobias Ekholm, Michael Hutchings, Eleny Ionel, Gang Liu, Kaoru Ono, Russell Avdek, and Garrett Alston for very helpful discussions.
+We also thank Tobias Ekholm, John Pardon, and Russell Avdek for pointing out some errors, Kenji Fukaya for suggesting that we instead use the $\alpha$-action to define $I_\gamma$ in Section~\ref{subsubsection: map I gamma}, and the anonymous referees for extensive lists of comments. \cb